-Valis II is a scrolling action game, in the tradition of Castlevania.
-In its North American incarnation, it was one of the first batch of titles published in 1990 to exploit the CD Rom attachment for the TurboGrafx-16 console.
-Where the scope of the game would not have been considered remarkable (especially given its six stage length), the inclusion of brief animated cut scenes, and recorded voices that played back in advance of boss encounters, proposed to display the benefits of CD Rom for gaming.
+Valis II is a scrolling action game, in the vein of Castlevania.
+In its North American incarnation, it was one of the first batch of titles published in 1990 to exploit the CD-ROM attachment for the TurboGrafx-16 console.
+Where the scope of the game would not have been considered remarkable (especially given its six stage length), the inclusion of brief animated cut scenes, and recorded voices that played back in advance of boss encounters, proposed to display the benefits of CD-ROM for gaming.
 The releases on various home computer systems are markedly different: while most of the same characters are involved and the storyline is much the same, the stages, enemies, items, and general systems are quite different, and in many ways this earlier iteration is a superior game.
 The X68000 version is the best looking of the home computer versions, with the MSX version being the most inferior.

-Yuko : the main character; an otherwise ordinary high school student chosen to wield the legendary sword of Valis on behalf of the world of Vecanti (the dream world).
+Yuko: The main character; an otherwise ordinary high school student chosen to wield the legendary sword of Valis on behalf of the world of Vecanti (the dream world).

-Reiko : Yuko’s best friend –or, rather, former best friend, who now appears in this game as only a ghost to alert Yuko to events in the dream world.
+Reiko: Yuko’s best friend –or, rather, former best friend, who now appears in this game as only a ghost to alert Yuko to events in the dream world.
 In the opening cut scene of the PC Engine version we are treated to a recreation of their encounter from the original Valis game, in which Yuko is forced to kill Reiko in a duel.

 Queen Kristoval Valia: The good Queen of the light side of Vecanti, and the person who granted Yuko the sword.
 She has called on Yuko again to save Vecanti.
 She is terminally ill and dies in the PC Engine version; in the home computer version Megas cruelly murders her.